 NIH-NIDDK/KUH Summer Research Opportunity prepares undergraduate students who are interested in developing careers as scientific investigators in biomedical research.

 Slifka Center Travel Grant applications Yale College Science & QR and Slifka Center encourage Yale STEM majors to consider a summer lab internship in Israel.
 Such students are welcome to apply to two fellowships that can help partially defray the costs of such travel: the Schusterman Israel Travel Grant (up to $3,500) and Elisa Spungen Bildner ’75 and Robert Bildner ’72 Israel Travel Grant (up to $1,500).
-Students must contact a faculty in an Israeli University and submit a fellowship proposal through the Tetelman Fellowship for International Research in the Sciences (https://slifkacenter.org/grants/).
+Students must contact a faculty in an Israeli University and submit a fellowship proposal through the Tetelman Fellowship for International Research in the Sciences.
 If chosen, students might be able to receive additional funding through the Tetelman to supplement the above funds.
-Please contact Juli Goodman, firstname.lastname@example.org, or Yotam Wolk, email@example.com, for more information about summer opportunities and scholarships.

 Yale-Weizmann Israel Science Collaboration Program - This program supports Yale undergraduates who undertake summer research at the Weizmann Institute of Science in Rehovot, Israel.
 For students doing summer research, the program can provide travel and housing/stipend support.
 Please contact Dr. Daniel Prober (email@example.com) for additional information about this program.

-Undergradaute School on Experimental Quantum Information Processing is a two-week program, running May 31-June 11, 2021, on the theoretical and experimental study of quantum information aimed primarily at students one year away from completing their undergraduate studies.
+Undergradaute School on Experimental Quantum Information Processing offers a two-week program, running from May to June on the theoretical and experimental study of quantum information aimed primarily at students one year away from completing their undergraduate studies.
 The lectures and experiments are geared toward students in engineering, physics, chemistry, mathematics and computer science, though all interested students are invited to apply.